msteinbeck/tinyspline/README.md

-TinySpline is a C library for [B-Splines](https://en.wikipedia.org/wiki/B-spline) and [NURBS](https://de.wikipedia.org/wiki/Non-Uniform_Rational_B-Spline) with a modern C++11 wrapper and bindings for Java and Python (via Swig).
+TinySpline is a C library for [B-Splines](https://en.wikipedia.org/wiki/B-spline) and [NURBS](https://de.wikipedia.org/wiki/Non-Uniform_Rational_B-Spline) with a modern C++11 wrapper and bindings for C#, Java and Python (via Swig).
 The goal of this project is to provide a small library with a minimum of dependencies which is easy and intuitively to use.
-Moreover, the integration of TinySpline into OpenGL is straight forward.
+Moreover, the integration of TinySpline into OpenGL is straightforward.

 TinySpline is licensed under [the MIT License](http://opensource.org/licenses/MIT), so feel free to use it anywhere.